THUDM/LongAlign/README.md

 阅读[中文](README_zh.md)版本

 **LongAlign** is the first full recipe for LLM alignment on long context.
 We propose the **LongAlign-10k** dataset, containing 10,000 long instruction data of 8k-64k in length.
-We investigate on trianing strategies, namely **packing (with loss weighting) and sorted batching**, which are all implemented in our code.
+We investigate on training strategies, namely **packing (with loss weighting) and sorted batching**, which are all implemented in our code.
 For real-world long context evaluation, we introduce **LongBench-Chat** that evaluates the instruction-following capability on queries of 10k-100k length.

 ## 🔍 Table of Contents
 - [⚙️ Data Preparation](#data-preparation)